Mania must be closely monitored for.

 Bipolar depression and the sodium-dependent multivitamin transporter (SMVT)

-Bipolar depressions could be associated with dysregulation of the sodium-dependent multivitamin transporter (SMVT).
+Research points to bipolar depression being associated with dysregulation of the sodium-dependent multivitamin transporter (SMVT).
 The SMVT transports biotin, pantothenate, lipoate and iodide.
 Swings in biotin, pantothenate and iodide availability could lead to swings in mood and energy seen in bipolar disorder.
-Dysregulation of the SMVT is consistent with lithium, valproic acid and carbamazepine being effective in bipolar disorder in the treatment of mania and as mood stabilizers, but not effective in depression.
+Dysregulation of the SMVT is consistent with lithium, valproic acid and carbamazepine being effective in bipolar disorder in the treatment of mania but not effective in bipolar depression.
 Lithium blocks the SMVT and anticonvulsants block transport of biotin and decrease biotin levels.
-In this article, we discuss how lithium and anticonvulsants could be stabilizing the SMVT but at low activity levels of the SMVT which would stabilize mood but leave bipolar depressions untreated.
-Bipolar disorder depressions are now extremely difficult to treat.We propose that prescribing supplements, which address dysregulation of the SMVT, to patients with low levels of biotin, pantothenate, protein bound iodide and/or CoA, who are not taking mood stabilizers but who are on antipsychotics, would treat bipolar depression.
+In this article, we discuss how lithium and anticonvulsants could be stabilizing the SMVT but at low activity levels of the SMVT which can treat mania but leave bipolar depressions untreated.
+Given further research shows that there are pre-existing deficiencies of biotin, pantothenic acid, and protein-bound iodine in patients with bipolar depressions, who are not on mood stabilizers, then prescription of mood stabilizers in bipolar depression has to be re-thought.
+If there are pre-existing biotin, pantothenic acid, coenzyme A and protein bound iodide deficiencies in bipolar depression there could be a new treatment for bipolar depression.

-Key words: bipolar disorder; biipolar depression; sodium-dependent multivitamin transporter (SMVT); treatment.
+Key words: bipolar disorder; bipolar depression; biotin; pantothenic acid; sodium-dependent multivitamin transporter (SMVT).

-In this paper, we will will discuss the effects of lithium and anticonvulsants on transport by the SMVT.
-Effects of lithium and anticonvulsants on sodium homeostasis and how alterations in sodium homeostasis could affect transport by the SMVT are also discussed.
-Next the paper discusses how dysregulation of the SMVT could lead to various symptoms of bipolar disorder.
-Then how dysregulation of the tricarboxylic acid cycle attendant on dysregulation of the SMVT can lead to the variety of symptoms seen is bipolar disorder is discussed.
-Next how dysregulation of the SMVT could lead to thyroid abnormalities is discussed.
-How sodium homeostasis could be upset in bipolar disorder is next addressed where sodium dysregulation is seen as due to dysregulation of the transsulfuration pathway which dysregulates taurine metabolism upsetting sodium homeostasis.
+In this paper, we will discuss the effects of lithium and anticonvulsants on transport by the SMVT.
+Effects of lithium and anticonvulsants on sodium (Na+) homeostasis and how alterations in Na+ homeostasis could affect transport by the SMVT are also discussed.
+How Na+ homeostasis could be upset in bipolar disorder is next addressed.
+Na+ dysregulation in bipolar disorder is viewed as due to dysregulation of the transsulfuration pathway which dysregulates taurine metabolism upsetting Na+ homeostasis.
 Finally, a possible treatment for bipolar depression is presented which would be an add-on treatment to patients with bipolar depression who are only taking antipsychotics.

 Sodium-dependent multivitamin transporter (SMVT)